liwaahaddara/LiwaaHaddara_T2A2/README.md

 - Having a massive fanbase (comprised of MILLIONS across the country) creates a massive demand to want to know all the latest official information surrounding a certain AFL club

-- Creating this API provides (the fans, coteries, staff members, and more) an easily accessible way to retrieve any of this information at the touch of hand!
+- Creating this API provides (the fans, coteries, staff members, and more) an easily accessible way to retrieve any of this information at the touch of a button!

+## **_Database Chosen (PostgreSQl) and Why_**